seshathri044/flutter-calculator-app/README.md

 🛠️ How It Works
 UI Layout – A display for expression/result and a grid of buttons.

-Button Handler – Appends input or performs actions (clear, delete, evaluate).
+Button Handler – Appends input or performs actions (clear and Arithmetic Operation).

 Expression Evaluation – Uses math_expressions package to parse and compute the result.

-📦 Dependencies
-See pubspec.yaml for full list, including:

-math_expressions – For parsing and evaluating expressions

-provider or flutter_bloc (optional) – For managing state (if used)

-🤝 Contributing
+## 🤝 Contributing
 Fork the repo and create a branch (feature/xyz)

 Make your changes and test